Video Job Interview Tips for Landing Your New Job

 Tip #2: Dress for success

 Looking smart and professional during your interview shows your interest in the position.
 Don’t fall for the new trend of wearing a formal shirt with sweatpants.
-Instead, dress as you would to an interview from head to toe.
+Instead, dress as you would for an interview from head to toe.
 Not only will this reduce the stress of the interviewer seeing your full attire, but it will make you feel more confident.

 To make sure you look put together, ask your friend for feedback during your trial video job interview.